hujanais/hello-microservices/README.md

 : x!

 # repeat for product-api.
-docker exec -it user-api bash
-nano appsettings.json # I pre-installed nano in the container.  see act-3
+docker exec -it product-api bash nano appsettings.json # I pre-installed nano in the container.  see act-3
 # replace http://192.168.1.69 with your IP address and then save and exit editor.